-The first condition for an extradition request to be granted requires that, the crime should constitute an offence in the requesting state and in Cameroon [47].
-The offence must be that which is punishable with a minimum sentence of two (2) years and prosecution is not barred by prescription, amnesty or otherwise; or consists of a term of loss of liberty which is still legally enforceable within six (6) months at least not withstanding imprisonment in default of payment [48].
+The first condition for granting an extradition request requires that the crime should constitute an offence in the requesting state and Cameroon [47].
+The offence must be that which is punishable with a minimum sentence of two (2) years and prosecution is not barred by prescription, amnesty, or otherwise; or consists of a term of loss of liberty which is still legally enforceable within six (6) months at least notwithstanding imprisonment in default of payment [48].

-The second condition requires that the offence must constitute an ordinary law offence in Cameroon before the offender can be extradited.
-The third condition is based on the circumstance surrounding the extradition.
-That is to say, the extradition must not be instigated because of political, religious or racial reasons, or based on the nationality of the person concerned [49].
+The second condition requires that the offence constitute an ordinary law offence in Cameroon before the offender can be extradited.
+The third condition is based on the circumstances surrounding the extradition.
+That is, the extradition must not be instigated because of political, religious, or racial reasons or because of the nationality of the person concerned [49].

-However, offences such as misdemeanour and felony having no direct bearings on the government shall be regarded as common law offences that may justify extradition [50].
-Offenses of universal jurisdiction provided by international conventions that have been duly ratified by Cameroon shall constitute an ordinary law offense and hence shall be extraditable [51].
+However, offences such as misdemeanours and felonies having no direct bearing on the government shall be considered common law offences that may justify extradition [50].
+Offences of universal jurisdiction provided by international conventions duly ratified by Cameroon shall constitute an ordinary law offence and hence shall be extraditable [51].

-Cameroon has equally outlined circumstances through which an offence will not be considered extraditable under Sections 643 and 645 of the CPC.
+Cameroon has outlined circumstances where an offence will not be considered extraditable under Sections 643 and 645 of the CPC.